 Queens College was founded on the vision of people like Judge Charles Colden, who lobbied for a public college in the growing New York City borough of Queens.
 Paul Klapper, the College’s first president, noted on the first day of classes on October 11, 1937, “We are the pioneers of a new institution.
 We have no history to look back to, but we can look forward to progress.”

-Queens College students come from every possible background.
-Each brings a rich set of life experiences to our campus, but they also share something important: they’ve chosen Queens College as the best college to help them find their place in the world.
+Eighty years later, Queens College students come from over 170 countries with every possible background.
+Each brings a rich set of life experiences to our campus, but they also share something important: they’ve chosen Queens College as the best college to help them envision and build their futures.

 Queens College opens doors to a world of ideas and career possibilities.
 We are recognized nationally for our liberal arts and sciences offerings and our world-class faculty.
-Add to this honors programs, opportunities to learn outside the classroom, a beautiful campus, and exceptionally affordable tuition, and you have an educational experience second to none.
+Add to this honors programs; opportunities to learn outside the classroom; a beautiful, 80-acre tree-lined campus; and exceptionally affordable tuition, and you have an educational experience second to none.

 Queens College students graduate with the skills for a lifetime of learning—skills that top companies and the best graduate schools are looking for.

 The choice is clear: build your future at Queens College.